alfeups/alfeups/README.md

   I am cutting my teeth as a coder.
 Feeling fascinated how IT can bring about a huge impact on people's life, so I decided be part of this too.

-:black_circle: I am currently graduating in Information Systems. :desktop:
+:black_circle: I am currently graduating in Information Systems. :computer:

 :black_circle: Constantly taking bootcamps challenges in order to improve my skills in new technologies. :keyboard: :computer_mouse: